Gate

 This part is even easier, because… We actually don’t have to do anything to pass this!

-A call is made to the requirePrivileges function, but the return values aren’t used!
-A particularity of the call function is that in case of a failure, it doesn’t revert the transaction immediately.
+function is that in case of a failure, it doesn’t revert the transaction immediately.
 Instead, a boolean value is returned to indicate the success of the call.

-You can see a few lines above that the call to getIdentity did return a boolean value in addition to the result of the function, and that the contract asserted that this boolean indicating a success was true before continuing.
+did return a boolean value in addition to the result of the function, and that the contract asserted that this boolean indicating a success was true before continuing.
 There should be the same check here, but it isn’t done!

 This means that even if the require fails in the IdentityManager, the transaction won’t be reverted because the result of the call is unused, allowing the execution to continue.